borgbackup/borg/docs/faq.rst

 For more details, see :ref:`checkpoints_parts`.

-How can I compare contents of the archive to my local filesystem?
+How can I compare contents of an archive to my local filesystem?
 -----------------------------------------------------------------

-You can instruct ``export-tar`` to send tar archive to the stdout, and then use ``tar`` to perform the comparison:
+You can instruct ``export-tar`` to send a tar stream to the stdout, and then use ``tar`` to perform the comparison:

 ::

     borg export-tar /path/to/repo::archive-name - | tar --compare -f - -C /path/to/compare/to